The Dream of Jacob: Analysis

-The composition is scored for three flutes, three oboes, three B clarinets, three bassoons (all 12 woodwind players also double on ocarinas), five F horns, three B-flat trumpets, three trombones, one tuba, percussion and a large string section.
+The composition is scored for three flutes, three oboes, three B clarinets, three bassoons (all 12 woodwind players also double on ocarinas), five F horns, three B♭ trumpets, three trombones, one tuba, percussion and a large string section.
 The composition is loosely based on the Bible passage mentioned above, therefore trying to resemble being in the desert on a ladder to heaven, while the angels are ascending and descending.

-The composition is in one movement and takes approximately 7 minutes to perform.
+The composition is in one movement and takes approximately seven minutes to perform.
 The score is notated in C. This composition is still one of the most performed in its repertoire and also the composition with which Penderecki introduced his neo-Romantic style, which he further developed in his following works, moving away from the style he had been using for the previous 15 years, which included the composition of his first symphony.

 Reception

 The composition received initially mostly positive reviews from Polish and European critics.
 In the Polish literary magazine Kultura Paryska, the composition is praised for the elimination of "aggressive sound effects and terseness of form" in favor of a more refined style.
 German music critic Detlef Gojowy described the compositions as bearing strong influences of Richard Wagner and Dmitri Shostakovich.
 Andrew Porter, from The New Yorker, was also struck by the composer's exquisite use of the twelve ocarinas.
 However, Polish magazine Ruch muzyczny stated that The Dream of Jacob did not "fulfill the emotional expectations of the German audience”, but the logic and clarity used in its composition was heartily welcomed.

-Bernard Holland, from the New York Times, highlighted that the Kraków Philharmonic's performances were reviewed favourably, but also noted that the people "would eventually tire of the riveting sounds in his works and begin to wonder why its musical ideas do not flow together more effectively".
-Penderecki was also criticized by the Jerusalem Symphony Orchestra for the difficulty of the notation. and June Schneider, from Music and Musicians, questioned if the composer "is able to provide anything other than superficial sound manipulations".
+Bernard Holland, from The New York Times, highlighted that the Kraków Philharmonic's performances were reviewed favourably, but also noted that the people "would eventually tire of the riveting sounds in his works and begin to wonder why its musical ideas do not flow together more effectively".
+Penderecki was also criticised by the Jerusalem Symphony Orchestra for the difficulty of the notation, and June Schneider, from Music and Musicians, questioned if the composer "is able to provide anything other than superficial sound manipulations".